Crowning glory: Discovering Kate Middleton's most expensive outfits

 Selecting the perfect outfit for your sister’s wedding can be challenging, especially when you’re the future queen of England and the event is one of the most anticipated of the year.
 In 2011, amidst the fervour surrounding Kate Middleton’s royal wedding dress, the Duchess of Cambridge expertly navigated the fashion landscape for her sister Pippa’s big day.
 Wearing a bespoke blush-pink Alexander McQueen dress by Sarah Burton, the same designer behind her iconic wedding gown, Kate struck the ideal balance between casual chic and subtle elegance, avoiding any unintentional upstaging of her sister on her significant day.

 The midi-length dress showcased some of Kate’s signature elements, including a gentle peplum and figure-flattering draped pleat work, creating a timeless look.
 Coordinated with the dusty rose hue that matched Princess Charlotte’s waist ribbon, the outfit demonstrated Kate’s meticulous attention to detail.
 With a matching fascinator by milliner Jane Taylor and morganite earrings by Kiki McDonough, Kate’s ensemble radiated understated sophistication.
-The price of this meticulously crafted outfit, a testament to Kate’s enduring style, is estimated to be in the range of £10,000 (INR 10,59,118.72) to £15,000 (INR 15,88,678.09).
+The price of this meticulously crafted outfit, a testament to Kate’s enduring style, is estimated to be in the range of £10,000 to £15,000.

 6. In Paris